 An illustrated educational journal, News from Hudsonia, featuring articles on northeastern natural history, environmental issues, and Hudsonia projects, is published twice per year (circulation 6,000).
 Issues are underwritten with grants, sponsorships by area businesses, and donations from individuals – please inquire about sponsorship donations.
 Copies of Hudsonia project reports, publications, and research papers are also available at cost (please ask for lists).

+In 2014, Erik Kiviat was presented the Great Work Award in honor of Thomas Berry by the Environmental Consortium of Hudson River watershed colleges and universities.
 Hudsonia received the 1997 Project Facilitation Award from the Society for Ecological Restoration for an innovative habitat restoration design for the Blanding’s turtle.
 We have also received awards from the New York State Department of Environmental Conservation in 2000, Museum of the Hudson Highlands and the Garden Club of America in 1996, the 1995 Distinguished Achievement Award for Environmental Sensitivity from Mohonk Consultations, and the 1994 Researcher of the Year Award from the Hudson River Environmental Society.
 In 2002, Erik Kiviat was nominated for a National Wetlands Award.
 Earlier this year, Hudsonia received the Winnakee Land Trust’s Good Land Award.

 Hudsonia, a tax-exempt not-for-profit corporation of the State of New York, classified 501(c)(3) by the Internal Revenue Service, relies on the generous, tax-deductible contributions from members of our community to sustain our research and education.
 We appreciate your support of our work.